oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### Index

-Manage internal unique index for 'iface' virtio' or 'ide' Same ordering as in old format should be kept in order to support 3.0 VMs that starts to run on 3.1 cluster
+Manage internal unique index for 'iface' virtio' or 'ide' Same ordering as in old format should be kept in order to support 3.0 VMs that starts to run on 3.1 cluster When a VM that run perviously on 3.0 cluster starts to run for the first time on a 3.1 cluster, we must send its devices in the same order to VDSM, if this is not done, libvirt can not guarantee that devices will preserve their addresses.

 #### Hot Plug Disk/Nic